 Trends Towards Online

-As supply channels are affected by the spread of the coronavirus, and panic shopping ensues, we will find more and more consumers turning to online shopping to find the necessities like toilet paper and hand sanitizer.
-Because of the encouragement of social distancing during the coronavirus epidemic, we will see shoppers turn toward e-commerce more for their leisure purchases as well.
+As supply channels are affected by the spread of the coronavirus and panic shopping ensues, we will find more and more consumers turning to online shopping to find the necessities like toilet paper and hand sanitizer.
+Because of the encouragement of social distancing during the coronavirus epidemic, we will also see shoppers turn toward e-commerce more for their leisure purchases.

 Because of this new explosion of online shopping, business owners and digital marketers will have to modify their strategies to reach these customers to ensure they don’t lose out on potential sales that would have traditionally been made in-store.